xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- enh(dkulp) SuperStar import allow scaling of ALL images.
+Can import 12CCR into a 100x24 model for example.
+    -- bug(dkulp) Fix some problems with using the "From Output" stuff with new models.
+Crash.
     -- enh(gil)   Allow zero speed for Marquee effect.
 4.2.17  Oct 21, 2015
 	-- enh(dpitts) Made output/start channel in models have correct end output/end channel.